 If you do not receive your permanent credential within 14 days, call the BMV at 888-692-6841.
 The customer service staff will research your application and confirm your mailing address.
 You may also track the progress of your application through your myBMV online account.

 If you have called the BMV at 1-888-myBMV-411 and we have not been able to resolve your issue, please return to a license branch and you will be issued a new interim driver's license, learner’s permit, or identification card, if necessary.

 How can I avoid having any delays in important personal or business transactions that require photo identification?Please plan ahead and do not allow your credential to expire before you are about to conduct a transaction that involves photo identification.
 The process to mail a SecureID credential will take approximately 14 days.
 To help avoid delays, you can renew your credential up to one year before expiration.

 If my Indiana driver’s license expires the day I go to a branch what happens?

 You would receive an extension and retain your current driver's license.

-When would I get to keep my Indiana driver's license or identification card?
+When would I get to keep my Indiana credential?

-If you already have an Indiana driver's license or identification card, you will keep the card and receive a 14-day extension on your driver’s license if it has already, or will, expire during the 10 business days it will take to receive your permanent credential.
-The driver's license and the identification card can be used for identification purposes even if they are expired.
+If you already have a non-commercial Indiana credential, and you are not changing credential types or amending information on the credential, you will keep the card and receive a printed 30-day extension.
+If your credential has already, or will, expire during the 14 days it will take to mail your permanent credential, your paper 30-day extension shall serve as your credential.
+This credential can be used for identification purposes even if it is expired.
 Your driver's license would still be acceptable as authorization to operate a vehicle.

 In what instances would I receive an interim driver's license?